antoine-sachet/driver-telematics-analysis_applied-ml-project/README.md

 * 36-38: number of left turns in in first third, second third and third third of the trip

 Once computed, the features are available in the variable feature_data, a list of 2736 arrays of dimension 200x38.
+As it takes quite a long time to generate the features, they are saved to disk in a csv.

 Author
 ======

-Antoine Sachet, 17/03/2015
+Antoine Sachet